 Mickey Mouse and pals get the festive party started early every year, making Disneyland Paris the perfect pre-Christmas break for you and the kids – assuming they’ll be on Santa’s nice list.

-And with the connections between Paris and the theme park now being so good (approximately one hour between the two from Paris Charles de Gaulle Airport by TGV Train), you can easily spend a day wrapping up the last bits of Christmas shopping on the Champs Elysee.
+And with the connections between Paris and the theme park being so good (under an hour between Paris Gare de Lyon and the park by RER train), you can easily spend a day wrapping up the last bits of Christmas shopping on the Champs Elysee.

 During peak season, Dubrovnik’s charming streets are heaving with people from all over the world.
-And although the UNESCO World Heritage city’s incredible walled Old Town is a must-visit, it can all get a bit much.
+And although the UNESCO-listed city’s incredible walled Old Town is a must-visit, it can all get a bit much.